MatthewDLudwig/NimiqWrapper/README.md

     - KeyguardHelper is the only class that isn't dependent on `NimiqWrapper:initNode` being called before i can be used.
   - MinerHelper
     - `MinerHelper:initMiner`
-    - This function is called to initailize the pool miner (solo mining can't be done with NimiqWrapper).
+    - This function is called to initialize the miner (pool miner by default).
-    - The addresss to mine to, along with the pool's host and port are set with this function.
+    - The address to mine to, along with the pool's host and port are set with this function.
-      - This function **hould not** be called again if you want to change these values.
+      - This function **should not** be called again if you want to change these values.
     - This function will not work correctly unless `NimiqWrapper:initNode` has already been called.

 ### Common NimiqWrapper Patterns